 - The Commuter: Need a little pick-me-up on the drive, ride, pedal or run into work?
 Throw some chocolate-covered coffee beans, raisins, peanuts and almonds in your (other) insulated coffee mug and munch away.

 - The Family Picnic: Kids won’t touch the potato salad?
 Mimic the universally popular PB&J with peanuts, dried strawberries, peanut butter chips and shredded wheat cereal.

-- The Big Game: If the guys are coming over to watch the game, replace those salty pretzels and fatty potato chips with a tasty, satisfying and slightly unusual blend of barbecued almonds, low sodium beef jerky, dried cherries, M&Ms and sunflower seeds.
+- The Big Game: If the guys are coming over to watch the game, replace those salty pretzels and fatty potato chips with a tasty, satisfying and slightly unusual blend of barbecued almonds, low sodium beef jerky, dried cherries, and sunflower seeds.